Deployment and Maintenance / Standalone Deployment

 2. Execute Installation

-Enter the installation package directory downloaded earlier and run the one-click installation script run-portable.sh
+Enter the installation package directory downloaded in the previous section and run the one-click installation script run-portable.sh

 :

-Please confirm system requirements and server configuration before installation
+Please confirm the system requirements and server configuration before installation

-DataFlux Func does not support macOS or Windows; please copy it to a Linux system before running the installation
+DataFlux Func does not support macOS, Windows.
+Please copy it to a Linux system before running the installation

 Bash | |